ddejean0117/rabbit_case_study/README.md

 ## Results

 * What has been the business impact of this company so far?
 Rabbit has offered the most affordable attempt yet in a shift away from app-based interfaces to more intuitive and less intrusive technology that enhances the user's life.
-Because it convincingly challenges the need for apps, it is creating a tension with the numerous companies that rely on the app financial model.
+Because it convincingly challenges the need for apps, it is creating a tension with the numerous companies that rely on the app-based financial model.
 It is not a matter of whether the user will win, but how quickly and disruptively.

 * What are some of the core metrics that companies in this field use to measure success?
 How is your company performing based on these metrics?
 Device/ value to user: